intershop/helm-charts/charts/iom/README.rst

 **Note**

-  Under some circumstances, ``helm upgrade`` is not able to proceed due to an *annotation validation error*, when using the *dynamic* provisioning mode.
+  Under certain circumstances, ``helm upgrade`` is not able to proceed due to an *annotation validation error* when using the *dynamic* provisioning mode.
 To avoid this case, you need to manually add annotations to the existing *persistent-volume-claim* in advance.